 - Overall medical stability

-- Location, including the availability of treatment programs near you (3)
+- Location, including the availability of treatment programs near you

 How Do Doctors Determine the Best Bulimia Treatment Settings?

-You should always get a formal diagnosis from a doctor before you consider enrolling in a bulimia treatment program.
+It’s essential to get a formal diagnosis from a doctor before you consider enrolling in a bulimia treatment program.
 Without this diagnosis, it is unlikely that insurance will cover the cost of your care.
 With the diagnosis, your care is deemed medically necessary.

 Your insurance company should work with you to cover your care.
 But you may still face unexpected expenses due to these issues:

 - Limits: Your insurance plan could cap how long you can stay in treatment.
-And some cap how much coverage you can use for any medical condition, including an eating disorder.
+And some cap on how much coverage you can use for any medical condition, including an eating disorder.

 All of these fees could make your bulimia treatment costs rise.
 Talk with your insurance company, doctor, and treatment team before care begins so you know what to expect.
 And if you see a bill you don’t understand, speak up right away.